BrokenBotnet/BrokenBotnet.github.io/content/whoami/index.md

 Code, Read, Eat, Sleep && Repeat.
 Also, in my spare time to participate in bug bounties and perform freelance security research & practice RE and WAS.
 I play CTFs very often.

 I'll be writing here to share some knowledge.
-You can also ask me to write about anything you want to know, just mail me to `brokenbotnet[at]tuta.io` must encrypt 🔒 or I will Ignore the email!
+You can also ask me to write about anything you want to know, mail me to `brokenbotnet[at]tuta.io`, all emails must be encrypted 📧🔒 or I will ignore the email!
 PGP🔑 [0xFF9CB6BB8A0BDB20](https://keyserver.ubuntu.com/pks/lookup?search=0xFF9CB6BB8A0BDB20&fingerprint=on&op=index)

 -----END WHOAMI-----